section-engineering-education/engineering-education/content/articles/elarian-javascript-demo/index.md

 For our application, we need the following packages from npm:
 -  The `Elarian JavaScript SDK` with Node.js version 8 or above.

 - `Dotenv`: To safely store API keys, we will inject environment variables from a `.env` file in our application, avoiding hardcoding any sensitive data.
-Ensure to add a .env in your .gitignore file not to push this to a GitHub repository.
+Ensure to add a .env in your .gitignore file so as to not to push this to a GitHub repository.

 - `Nodemon`: nodemon package will monitor all changes in our application and continuously restart our server.